OVERLAND BIKE SHOW

 This bike has done 2 big trips, accounting for 103,000 miles of its 183,000 total mileage.

-Enfields are remarkably rugged, equally at home in India, Nepal and Tibet as they are on England’s far more gentle country lanes.
-Perfectly suited to a slow, relaxed riding that lets you appreciate your surroundings as more than just a blur.
+Enfields are remarkably rugged, equally at home in India, Nepal and Tibet as they are on England’s gentle country lanes.
+Perfectly suited to a slow, relaxed riding that lets you appreciate your surroundings, Overland's sub-editor and co-founder chose this 500 single named 'Joy' for a recent two year trip.

 Joy’s first 35,000 miles have taken in Western Europe, Scandinavia, New Zealand and Australia – not just on tarmac but corrugated roads, dirt, rocks, dust and sand.